learn-co-curriculum/fe-how-the-web-works/README.md

 ## Overview

 In this lesson we will learn the fundamentals of of the web.
-Covering web terminology, request and response cycle, DNS, Hosts, Domains, IP Addresses, and the role HTML, CSS, and JavaScript will play in the pages you build.
+This will include web terminology, request and response cycle, DNS, Hosts, Domains, IP Addresses, and the role HTML, CSS, and JavaScript will play in the pages you build.

 ## Objectives

-1. How our browsers connect to a server to retrieve web pages.
+1. Explain hpw browsers connect to a server to retrieve web pages.
-2. The role domains, IPs, DNS, and host servers play.
+2. Describe the role domains, IPs, DNS, and host servers play.
-3. The headers and body of the request and response cycle.
+3. Recognize the headers and body of the request and response cycle.
-4. Understand the relationship of front-end to back-end.
+4. Explain the relationship of front-end to back-end

 ## Understanding The World Wide Web